cathydutton/postcss-maze/README.md

 # PostCSS Maze

-A mobile first semantic grid system for [PostCSS]
+A fully flexible mobile first grid to suit any design pattern.

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]:  https://travis-ci.org/cathydutton/postcss-maze.svg
 [ci]:      https://travis-ci.org/cathydutton/postcss-maze

+Maze is a flexible and semantic mobile first responsive grid built with [PostCSS].
+Maze is fully customisable with editable options for total grid columns, column span, gutter widths and break points.

+Maze removes the reliance on last column margin overrides by instead applying the margin to both sides of the column and adjusting the wrapper with accordingly.

 ## Installation